 - Place grated carrots in large bowl.

-- Combine remaining ingredients, excluding raisins and parsley, in blender and process until ginger root is pureed, 30-50 seconds.
+- Combine remaining ingredients, excluding pineapple, raisins and parsley, in blender and process until ginger root is pureed, 30-50 seconds.
 You may need to scrape down the sides and pulse the mixture.

 - Serve, garnished with additional raisins and parsley, or refrigerate until needed.